dotnet/arcade/Toolset/Overview.md

 -	Machine (VM) images and/or Docker containers
 -	"Resources" as planned by VSTS.

+####Approach
+-  The idea is to start with the "satellite" (non core) build tools so we can learn what works and what doesn't.
+Once we're more comfortable, we can start to move farther into the "core" (touchier) tools.
+-  The assumption is that the ProdCon V2 effort will be largely addressing the repo level contracts themselves.
+As mentioned earlier, the intent of this effort is to focus on the tools.
+Note that there is likely some overlap (like with bootstrapping), but we'll deal with those as they come up.
+-  We like to take advantage of the ProdCon V2 effort to start off well.
+To that end, there is some urgency so that we can be ready.

 ####Business Value (to remind us why we think we should do this)
 -  Build on the success of others.
 Namely, being able to _reasonably_ share functionality across teams and repos.
 -  Control and ownership.
 Repo owners/devs can manage _what_ tools are needed (and which aren't), as well as _when_ they take it.
 This includes not only new functionality, but almost more importantly, updates to existing.